 We have known conditional asset retirement conditions, such as certain asset decommissioning and restoration of rented facilities to be performed in the future.
-During the fiscal year ended September 30, 2011, we completed a review of our asset retirement and environmental obligations and we recorded an asset retirement obligation with an offset to fixed assets totaling \$4.8 million.
-The balance of the asset retirement obligation as of September 30, 2012 is \$5.0 million.
-See Note 15 - Commitments and Contingencies for additional disclosures related to our asset retirement obligations.
+We previously completed a review of our asset retirement and environmental obligations and we recorded an asset retirement obligation with an offset to fixed assets totaling \$5.1 million and \$5.0 million as of September 30, 2013 and 2012, respectively.

 Fair Value of Financial Instruments.
 We determine the fair value of our financial instruments in accordance with ASC 820, Fair Value Measurements and Disclosures.
 The carrying amounts of cash and cash equivalents, restricted cash, accounts receivable, prepaid expenses and other current assets, borrowings under our credit facility, accounts payable, accrued expenses and other current liabilities approximate fair value because of the short maturity of these instruments.
-See Note 4 - Fair Value Accounting for additional disclosures related to the fair value of our financial instruments.

 Equity investments.
-We account for our equity investment in our Suncore joint venture in accordance with ASC 323, Investments - Equity Method and Joint Ventures.
+We accounted for our equity investment in our Suncore joint venture in accordance with ASC 323, Investments - Equity Method and Joint Ventures.
 An equity investment in which we exercise significant influence but do not control and are not the primary beneficiary, is accounted for using the equity method.
-We regularly review our investment to determine whether a decline in fair value below the cost basis is other than temporary.
-In our opinion, neither San'an nor EMCORE holds a controlling financial interest in Suncore because neither party has exclusive authority over decision-making related to significant ordinary course of business actions such as establishing a budget, compensation, and the hiring and firing of certain executive personnel.
+We regularly reviewed our investment to determine whether a decline in fair value below the cost basis was other than temporary.
+In our opinion, neither San'an nor EMCORE held a controlling financial interest in Suncore because neither party had exclusive authority over decision-making related to significant ordinary course of business actions such as establishing a budget, compensation, and the hiring and firing of certain executive personnel.
+In June 2013, we entered into an agreement to sell our 40% registered ownership interest in Suncore to San'An for a purchase price of \$4.8 million.
+The sale closed during the fourth quarter of fiscal 2013.